deedeeh/learning_notes/Readme2.md

 + I started to work on the technical track for my technical interview for the bootcamp which consists of few labs and once I finish them I will book my technical interview.

 + Once I finish my technical track I will go back to the Rock Dodger project to finish the *Javascript Fundamentals* part in the pre-course track.

+###### Tuesday 29th May
++ I worked on the technical track and finished it and I booked my technical interview for my admissions to the bootcamp.

++ I will start working on the Rock Dodger project.